devopsacademyau/academy/classes/03class/docker/README.md

     - Execute an action related to containers
 - docker image [action]
     - Execute an action related to images
+- docker logs [container id]
+    - Fetch the logs of a container

 Reference for all Docker client commands and options: [https://docs.docker.com/engine/reference/commandline/docker/](https://docs.docker.com/engine/reference/commandline/docker/)

 ## Registries